 Search Underwater in the Daytime

 Not only is it not as safe to use an underwater metal detector at night, but it’s also extremely hard.
-If you want to make sure that you have the most time to search, start early and search all day.
+If you want to make sure that you have the most time to search, start early, and search all day.
 Daytime hunting gives you the best clarity and visibility, so you’ll have an easier time.

 Don’t Take Scuba Lessons

-When you hunt underwater, you don’t have to know how to scuba dive.
+When you use an underwater metal detector, you don’t have to know how to scuba dive.
 The best searches are typically in four feet of water or less.
 That makes scooping up targets easy, and there’s no swimming involved.

 Ready to dive into underwater hunting?
 Check out our selection of underwater and beach metal detectors!